Tel Lachish: The Ancient Secrets of Judah's Mighty Fortress

 • Lachish Reliefs (Replica): Although the original reliefs are in the British Museum, a replica of the Lachish Reliefs can be seen at the Israel Museum in Jerusalem.
 These detailed carvings offer a rare visual representation of an ancient battle, capturing the brutality of the siege and the subsequent deportation of the city’s inhabitants.

 • Lachish Letters: A series of ostraca (inscribed pottery shards) found at Tel Lachish, known as the Lachish Letters, provide a glimpse into the final days of the city before its fall to the Babylonians in a later period.
+They letter are written in Paleo-Hebrew script on ostraca, found in 1935 and 1938.
 Although these letters date from the 6th century BCE, they offer insights into the communications and concerns of the city’s defenders during times of crisis, similar to the Assyrian siege.
+These letters were written from Hoshaiah, a military officer stationed near Lachish, to Yaush (or Ya’osh), possibly the commanding officer at Lachish.
+Letter Number 4 describes how the writer was looking for the signal-fires of Lachish, as those of Azekah could no longer be seen.
+Jeremiah 34:7 corroborates that Azekah and Lachish were the last two remaining cities before the fall of Jerusalem.
+Letter Number 9 contains a request for bread and wine.

 Nearby Sites